 Most business owners know that SEO is important.
 An estimated 80 – 90% of consumers check online before buying a product.
 So if you aren’t doing SEO right, you’re leaving money on the table and it would pay to get some reliable, expert advice.
 If you have local customers though, what you really need is a local SEO expert.

 That doesn’t just mean an SEO expert in your area.
 It means someone who knows how to optimise a site for search terms that include location information.
-Like “yoga Newport” for instance (a key term for this client), or the even more competitive, “web design Newport”.
+Like “yoga Newport” for instance, or the even more competitive, “web design Newport”.

 Why Local SEO?